 1. Keeping Promises

 A person who keeps promises is showing that they stand by their morals and ethics.
-If they didn’t keep the promise, they would show they do not have the trustworthy, honest, and dependable characteristics that you need in a friend or reliable colleague.
+If they didn’t keep the promise, they would show they do not have the trustworthy, honest, committed, and dependable characteristics that you need in a friend or reliable colleague.
 You’d probably not confide in them again!

 2. Keeping Secrets